top of page

 Classroom tips:

-• Mixed-topic worksheets: Create practice papers that deliberately interleave topics from the specification.
+• Mixed-topic worksheets: Create practice papers that interleave topics from the syllabus.

-• Rotating stations: Set up different “revision stations” around the classroom, each covering a different topic; pupils rotate every 10–15 minutes.
+• Rotating stations: Set up different revision stations covering various topics; pupils rotate every 10-15 minutes.

-• Exam question blocks: Use past-paper questions organised by mark scheme theme and shuffle them.
+• Exam question blocks: Organize past-paper questions by theme and shuffle them.

 What it is:

-Elaborative interrogation encourages students to ask “why” and “how” questions about the material, while self-explanation has them articulate their understanding as they solve problems.
+Elaborative interrogation prompts students to ask “why” and “how” about materials, while self-explanation encourages them to articulate their understanding while solving problems.

 Why it works:

-These techniques deepen understanding by linking new information to existing knowledge and making thinking processes explicit.
+These techniques deepen understanding by connecting new information to existing knowledge, clarifying thought processes.

 Classroom tips:

-• Why? prompts: After modelling a solution, ask pupils to write down why each step is necessary.
+• "Why?" prompts: After modeling a solution, ask students to write why each step is essential.

-• Pair-share: Pupils explain their reasoning to a partner, alternating roles of “teacher” and “learner.”
+• Pair-share: Students explain their reasoning to a partner, switching roles of “teacher” and “learner.”

-• Revision journals: Encourage learners to keep a journal where they record concepts in their own words and link them to examples.
+• Revision journals: Encourage keeping journals where learners explain concepts in their own words, linking them to examples.

 What it is: